Joint Order Selection, Allocation, Batching and Picking for Large Scale Warehouses: Baseline Solution Algorithms

 While the main purpose of this work is to provide a thorough introduction to the \problem, we also want to present baseline solution algorithms.
 The goal for these algorithms is not to solve the \problem in the best possible way, but to provide an easy-to-understand entry point for the reader on how a possible solution algorithm could look like.
 In this section we propose two algorithms: The \emph{Distance Greedy Algorithm (\DGA)} (Algorithm \ref{alg:one}) and a simplified version of it, which we call \emph{Randomized Distance Greedy Algorithm (\RDGA)}.

-\DGA, given an instance of the \problem, gradually computes batches \batches until either the item goal is reached or there are no more orders left in \orders to be processed.
+\DGA, given an instance of the \problem, gradually computes order sets $O$ and matching picklist sets $P$ until either the item goal is reached or there are no more orders left in \orders to be processed.
 To compute a batch, the algorithm starts with an initially empty set of orders and one by one adds a new order to it together with a set of selected items.
 The order is chosen in a way that the corresponding selected items minimize the distance to already selected items (Function \texttt{best\_order}), which is averaged by the number of the selected items.
-Orders are added to the set until the stopping criterion is reached, meaning that the number of order per batch has been reached or there are no orders left.
+Orders are added to the set until the stopping criterion is reached, meaning that the number of orders per batch has been reached or there are no orders left.
 Once this stopping criterion is met, the selected items of the batch are grouped in their zones and split into picklists.
 This is done heuristically: The items are sorted by their aisle number and then clustered together into picklists.
 The pseudocode is presented in Algorithm \ref{alg:one}.

+\begin{lemma}[Complexity of DGA] Given a warehouse with $|\warehouseItems| = n$ items, the complexity of Algorithm DGA is $O(n^4)$. \end{lemma} \begin{proof} To prove the claim, we first show that the running time of Algorithm \ref{alg:one} \emph{without} computing picklists is $O(n^4)$ and then show that computing \emph{all} picklists takes $O(n \log(n))$ time in total.

-\begin{lemma}[Complexity of DGA] The complexity of Algorithm DGA is $O(|\warehouseItems|^{3})$. \end{lemma} \begin{proof} Algorithm \ref{alg:one} makes at most $|\warehouseItems|$ calls to \texttt{best\_order} since every added order has at least one item and the total number of requested items \itemGoal is not more than $|\warehouseItems|$.
-Function \texttt{best\_order} iterates through all requested articles of all remaining orders, which are in $O(|\warehouseItems|)$.
-The minimum operator in \texttt{best\_order} iterates over both $\selectedItems$ and $\mathcal{L}$, which has complexity of $O(|\warehouseItems|^2)$.
-Finally, Function \texttt{compute\_picklists} iterates through all items in a batch, for which there cannot be more than $|\warehouseItems|$.
-The main complexity here is incurred by sorting, which is $O(|\warehouseItems|log(|\warehouseItems|)$.
-Hence, the complexity of this algorithm is dominated by calling Function \texttt{best\_order}, which results in an overall complexity of $O(|\warehouseItems|^{3})$. \end{proof}
+Algorithm \ref{alg:one} makes at most $n$ calls to \texttt{best\_order} since every added order has at least one item and the total number of requested items $\itemGoal$ is not more than $n$.
+For the first part it thus remains to show that the function \texttt{best\_order} takes $O(n^3)$ time.
+This function iterates through all requested articles of all remaining orders, which are in $O(n)$.
+The minimum operator iterates over both $I_a$ and $L$, which has a complexity of $O(n^2)$, yielding the desired $O(n^3)$ for \texttt{best\_order}.

+To complete the proof, we show that all calls to \texttt{compute\_picklists} take $O(n \log(n))$ time in total.
+The function gets passed an item set $I$, which is split into sets $I_z$ for the constantly many zones $z \in \zones$.
+Let $I_1, \dots, I_k$ denote all such sets created throughout a run of Algorithm \ref{alg:one}, and note that $\sum_{j = 1}^{k} |I_j| \le n$, since the number of items in the picklists is bounded by the number of items in the warehouse.
+Computing the sets themselves takes $O(n)$ in total and the running time of \texttt{compute\_picklists} is dominated by the sorting, which takes time